Our favorite Nordstrom products of 2021 so far | CNN Underscored

 Ugg Fluff Yeah Genuine Shearling Slingback Sandal (starting at $99.95; nordstrom.com)

 You won’t regret buying the Ugg Fluff Yeah slippers.
-These slingback slippers are made of a genuine-shearling that are known to be plush, comfortable and versatile.
+These slingback slippers are made of a genuine shearling that’s known to be plush, comfortable and versatile.
 Check out our full review here.

 Nordstrom Everyday V-Neck T-Shirt ($19; nordstrom.com)